GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 ## Browser support

-Support for the `id` property is expected to land in desktop Chromium-based browsers starting with version 96.
-Support for mobile (which currently uses the manifest url as the unique id) should land in the first half of 2022.
+Support for the `id` property landed in Chrome 96.

-## What should I do today?
+## What should I do if I have an app without id?

-Today, there is **nothing you need to do**, and nothing will break if you don't add an `id` to your web app manifest (as long as the `start_url` and the manifest path remains the same).
+There is **nothing you need to do**, and nothing will break if you don't add an `id` to your web app manifest (as long as the `start_url` and the manifest path remains the same).
 To future-proof your PWA, you can add an `id` property to your web app manifest.